TenSzalik/recruitment-task/README.md

-# Zadanie rekrutacyjne

-## Basic Django application: Specification
+# Basic Django application: Specification

 We’d like you to build a REST API for us - a basic currency exchange database.
 Interacting with external API just to load initial data to the database.
 Here’s the full